 The first thing Tyler’s family told me about him, was his longtime love for trains.
 He had always been fascinated by them.
 Dreaming about working on them, riding them, and becoming a conductor.
 He worked for CSX for a while but eventually would return to work in the coal industry.

 On June 24, 2018, Tyler was last seen at around 8:15 pm at the Cawood Recreational Area, which is approximately 3 miles north of the junction of KY 221/US 421 in Leslie County, Kentucky.
-He was driving his dark grey 2003 Dodge Dakota Quad Cab, and as far as I know, this was not something that was routine for him to do.
+He was driving his dark grey 2003 Dodge Dakota Quad Cab.

 His cell phone last pinged from Mozelle, Ky which is a few miles north of the recreational area, and as far as verifiable information concerning his whereabouts, that’s where it ends.

 After he was reported missing LE canvassed the areas along the road where Tyler would have driven to get from Point A to Point B. Looking for any possible witnesses or cameras that may have caught a glimpse of him or his truck but returned empty-handed.